-UCAS can be a tricky to understand and engage with.
-UCAS have come up with this handy jargon buster to allow potential student to fully understand what UCAS is all about.
+UCAS can be tricky to understand and engage with.
+UCAS has come up with this handy jargon buster to allow potential student to fully understand what it is all about.

-Adjustment – in an undergraduate application, one of the services you can use to look for alternative courses.
+Adjustment – in a UCAS Undergraduate application, one of the services you can use to look for alternative courses.
 This one’s in case you’ve met and exceeded your conditions and you’d like to see if you can get on a course with higher entry requirements – all while still holding your original confirmed place.

-Apply – in your application, the name of our online application system.
-(For postgraduate courses Apply is combined with Track.)
+Apply – the name of our online application system.
+(For postgraduate courses, Apply is combined with Track.)

-Bachelor’s Degree – a three or four year course you can take in undergraduate higher education after you’ve finished further education – also known as a first or undergraduate degree.
-It’s either a Bachelor of Arts or Bachelor of Science, depending what subject you choose.
+Bachelor's degree – a three or four year course you can take in undergraduate higher education after you’ve finished further education – also known as a ‘first degree’ or ‘undergraduate degree’.
+Most courses are either a Bachelor of Arts or Bachelor of Science.

-Buzzword – for undergraduate applications, your school, college or centre will give you a buzzword so you can link your application to them.
-It's a word you add to your application when you register to make an undergraduate application (unless you're applying independently).
+Buzzword – for UCAS Undergraduate applications, your school, college, or centre will give you a buzzword so you can link your application to them.
+It's a word you add to your application when you register to make a UCAS Undergraduate application (unless you're applying independently).